-Our expenses have generally exceeded revenues.
-As of September 30, 2001, we had an accumulated deficit of approximately \$ 70.1 million.
-Our losses may increase because of the extensive resource commitments required to achieve regulatory approval and commercial success for any individual product.
-For example, over the next several years, we will incur substantial additional expenses as we continue to develop and manufacture our potential products, invest in new research areas and improve and expand our manufacturing, marketing and sales capabilities.
+Although we have recorded small profits for the past two years, in general, our expenses have exceeded revenues.
+As of March 31, 2002, we had an accumulated deficit of approximately \$74 million.
+Our expenses may increase because of the extensive resource commitments required to achieve regulatory approval and commercial success for any individual product.
+For example, over the next several years, we will incur substantial additional expenses as we continue to develop and manufacture our potential products, invest in research and improve and expand our manufacturing, marketing and sales capabilities.
 Since we or our collaborative partners or licensees may not be able to successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost and with appropriate quality, or successfully market such products with desired margins, we may never achieve sustained profitable operations.
 The amount of net losses and the time required to reach sustained profitability are highly uncertain.
 We may be unable to achieve sustained profitability.